iunn-sh/epic-games-v-apple-google/presentation.md

 <span class='blue note'>

 > **Project Hug** (summarized by上訴法院)
 > When Epic suddenly posed a threat to the Play Store's dominance, Google went further still.
 In 2018, Epic initially told Google that it would not be introducing an Android version of Fortnite on the Play Store.
 Google feared that the game's off-Play launch could "legitimize" another Android app store and create "contagion" leading other software developers to leave the Play Store.
-To defend against that scenario, ==Google initiated Project Hug: a series of special agreements with 22 top game developers==, including Activision (creator of the popular video game *Call of Duty*), ==under which the developers received cash payments and other benefits not to launch on any Android app store other than the Play Store==.
+To defend against that scenario, <mark>Google initiated Project Hug: a series of special agreements with 22 top game developers</mark>, including Activision (creator of the popular video game *Call of Duty*), <mark>under which the developers received cash payments and other benefits not to launch on any Android app store other than the Play Store</mark>.
 </span>

 ---